Hugo-Persson/obsidian-ocrlatex/README.md

 3. Enter the URL to the container, if you use the image above you need to postfix `/predict/` e.g. `http://localhost:8502/predict/`
 4. Optional add username and password, if container is behind a basic auth proxy (e.g. [nginx](https://nginx.org/en/docs/http/ngx_http_auth_basic_module.html))

+## Using Self-Hosted on ARM based mac
+The docker container for pic2tex does not work for ARM based Mac.
+A workaround is running it through python directly as desribed through the docs.

 # Future improvements ✅

 -   [ ] Convert already pasted images